RSM2001/sem_coursework/use-cases/use-case-3.md

 ## EXTENSIONS

 1a. system can't find the sql file.
-    1a1. system ends error message.
+    1a1. system sends error message.

 ## SUB-VARIATIONS